kickaha2019/articles/Diary/2014/Thursford/index.md

----
-title: Thursford Christmas Show
+#title Thursford Christmas Show
-anchors:
-- Thursford Collection
-date: December 5th 2014
+#date December 5th 2014
-images:
-- path: santaland.JPG
-  tag: Where Santa lives
-- path: virginia_and_friend.JPG
-  tag: Virginia and friend
-- path: food.JPG
-  tag: Food to keep you going
-- path: shop.JPG
-  tag: Helping you spend that loose money
-- path: stage.JPG
-  tag: Waiting for the show to start
----
+#markdown
 We went again to see the Christmas Show at the [Thursford Collection](https://www.thursford.com), a long drive but worth it.
 We get there early to at least